Ensure your business isn’t wasting spend on unused tools and licenses.

 Once you’ve pinpointed what software you need for the next fiscal year, it’s time to do some shopping.
 The first step in picking the right software is researching.
 Thanks to the internet, this step can be completed without having to jump on sales calls.
 You can use your peers to find the right software for your needs.

 One of the biggest mistakes people make is having multiple software solutions that do the same thing.
-There are many software solutions that provide more than one function and it’s crucial that you trim your SaaS spend down to only the essentials.
+There are many software solutions that provide more than one function, and it’s crucial that you trim your SaaS spending down to only the essentials.

 Here are a few ways you can eliminate duplicate software:

-Eliminating duplicate services saves you money and frees up your budget for more robust SaaS solutions.
+Eliminating duplicate services saves you money and frees up your SaaS marketing budget for robust solutions.
 This is an important step to complete before purchasing anything new for your business.

 There’s a good chance you’ll be looking to switch SaaS providers before your current contract has expired.
 Reviewing your current contracts and planning on when to make the switch is important for your SaaS budgeting process.